AmitKumarDas/Decisions/blogs/concurrency_via_communication.md

 }
 ```

-While above is a very simple example to understand use of channel(s) instead of mutex, ther is one important fact that has not yet been told.
-And that is each receive or send on channels are blocking.
+While above is a very simple example to understand use of channel(s) instead of mutex, there is one important fact that is
+still under wraps.
+And that is, each receive or send on channels are blocking.
 In fact these very blocking nature of channels, ensures proper working of _passing memory by communicating_.
 If one needs to use non-blocking sends, receives from one or more channels, then _select with a default case_ can achieve it.

 In addition, there may be understanding (_code readability_) issues w.r.t difference in implementation of channel versus
 using the mutex approach.
 These complexities can be attributed to the way we implement passing the memory via channels.